Index Investing 101

 While a few things can get in the way of an index mirroring its representative market perfectly (we’ll talk about that later), indexes are useful to investors for two basic reasons:

-- Investing: An index fund that replicates indexes will let you invest in the same holding an index contains, in an indirect way – all so you can earn what the index earns, net of fees.
+2. Investing: An index fund that replicates indexes will let you invest in the same holding an index contains, indirectly – all so you can earn what the index earns, net of fees.

 Indexes Are NOT Predictive